What is RECOVER?

 Why is this study important?

-New medications such as Kaftrio involve a significant investment on behalf of the state, and it is really important to be able to prove that the treatment is beneficial and value for money.
+New medications such as the Kaftrio involve a significant investment on behalf of the state, and it is really important to be able to prove that the treatment is beneficial and value for money.
 Real world studies like RECOVER help to gather this information.
 Nowadays there are lots of new expensive therapies for rare diseases, all competing for limited health budgets.
 Providing high quality evidence for CF treatments will help us to maximise the likelihood of these treatments being funded now and into the future for people with CF.

 What does RECOVER involve?

 RECOVER will collect information both on routine outcomes already collected as part of standard care, such as lung function, infections, nutrition etc. but also novel and uncommonly used outcome measures.
 We will employ detailed measures of lung health such as lung clearance index (LCI), CT scans, exhaled nitric oxide and sputum inflammation.
 Abdominal complaints are common in CF – we will measure abdominal symptoms, bowel inflammation, pancreatic status and markers of liver disease.
-We want to also examine how people with CF remember to take TCM, and all other CF medicines after TCM has been started.
+We want to also examine how people with CF remember to take Kaftrio, and all other CF medicines after Kaftrio has been started.
 Other aspects of RECOVER include looking at nasal inflammation, quality of life and how different genes might affect how different people respond to these new therapies.

 Where is RECOVER taking place?

 RECOVER is a truly international study.
 Funding for RECOVER comes predominantly from the US CF Foundation, with co-funding from CF Ireland and the UK CF Trust.
 The clinical sites for RECOVER are in Ireland and the UK (adult and paediatric), and we are working with collaborators across the UK and Ireland, Canada, Germany and the Netherlands.
-RECOVER does not have any relationship with Vertex Pharmaceuticals, the manufacturer of the TCM medication.
+RECOVER does not have any relationship with Vertex Pharmaceuticals, the manufacturer of the Kaftrio.

 Who is involved?

-RECOVER involves a team of leading CF specialists, scientists, data experts and representatives of people with CF. The team is lead by Paul McNally (Dublin) and Jane Davies (London), both pediatricians looking after people with CF. The team includes consultants in each of the clinical sites
+RECOVER involves a team of leading CF specialists, scientists, data experts and representatives of people with CF. The team is lead by Paul McNally (Dublin) and Jane Davies (London), both paediatricians looking after people with CF. The team includes consultants in each of the clinical sites

 Where do I get more information?